cockroachdb/docs/v19.1/transactions.md

 ### Automatic retries

-CockroachDB automatically retries individual statements (implicit transactions) and transactions sent from the client as a single batch, as long as the size of the results being produced for the client (including protocol overhead) is less than 16KiB.
+CockroachDB automatically retries individual statements (implicit transactions) and transactions sent from the client as a single batch, as long as the size of the results being produced for the client, including protocol overhead, is less than 16KiB by default.
 Once that buffer overflows, CockroachDB starts streaming results back to the client, at which point automatic retries cannot be performed any more.
 As long as the results of a single statement or batch of statements are known to stay clear of this limit, the client does not need to worry about transaction retries.

+{{site.data.alerts.callout_success}}
+You can change the results buffer size for all new sessions using the `sql.defaults.results.buffer.size` [cluster setting](cluster-settings.html), or for a specific session using the `results_buffer_size` [session variable](set-vars.html).
+Note, however, that decreasing the buffer size can increase the number of transaction retry errors a client receives, whereas increasing the buffer size can increase the delay until the client receives the first result row.
+{{site.data.alerts.end}}

 In future versions of CockroachDB, we plan on providing stronger guarantees for read-only queries that return at most one row, regardless of the size of that row.

 #### Individual statements